A traditional Southern dish usually served on New Year's day, this One Pot Hoppin John is delicious, and a real comfort bowl of food.

 A Southern Style dish just would not be complete without a little bit of heat, and so for this recipe, I added my own blend of Cajun Spice, which was perfect.

 The last addition was some sweet potato.
 Traditionally you won't find this in Hoppin John, but I often will add my own twist to things, especially if I have something that needs to be used up, and I love sweet potato, so it seemed like a perfect addition and it was.
 It balances out the heat with a little natural sweetness.
 Perfect!!

-You will notice I use olive oil in this recipe, yes I know you could make this syn free by using spray oil, but sometimes recipes just need the oil and you won’t get the same browning on the pork using cooking oil spray.
-This recipe serves 4 people, so although I use a tablespoon of oil, when divided into portions, it is only 1.5 syns per serving.
+You will notice I use olive oil in this recipe, yes I know you could make this healthy by using spray oil, but sometimes recipes just need the oil and you won't get the same browning on the pork using cooking oil spray.
+This recipe serves 4 people, so although I use a tablespoon of oil, when divided into portions.
 Worth it in my opinion.